gorillamania/pilotfish/README.md

 ###### Do I have to use your server for the plugins that require server side support?

-No. While there is a highly available, scalable platform-as-a-service at api.pilotfish.io TODO: Link, you can also download/install the api code and host yourself.
+No. While there is a highly available, scalable platform-as-a-service at [api.pilotfish.io](http://api.pilotfish.io).
+You can also download/install the api code and host yourself.
 See [alternate hosting options](#alternate-hosting-options).

 ###### Does it work with jQuery, Prototype, Backbone, Underscore, jQuery UI, YUI, mooTools, dojo, etc.?